zrosenbauer/demo-ato-series/README.md

 **NOTE:** This is a WIP.
 I will write up a blog post here next week.

 I couldn't sleep as the [State Farm](https://threatpost.com/state-farm-credential-stuffing-attack/147139/) credential stuffing Account Takeover (ATO) attack was bothering me (most security folks can relate to this).
 I understand larger organizations have targets on their back but I really feel credential stuffing is an attack vector that with some simple tooling (or an awesome vendor...see below :smile:) you can stop in its tracks.
-A large majority of the attacks I've seen are very simple in nature and I believe every company should at least have a
+A large majority of the attacks I've seen are very simple in nature and I believe every company should at least have something in place.

 ## What is Credential Stuffing?